Icelandic summer is calling you for an adventure. | Check this out!

-Be sure to check the live aurora forecast and weather conditions before your Northern Lights tour in Iceland.
+Check the live aurora forecast and weather conditions before your Northern Lights tour in Iceland.

 KP Index Forecast

-Arctic Adventures guides keep track of weather, solar flares, and cloud cover to make the Northern Lights tours worthwhile and eventful for the sightseers.
+Arctic Adventures guides keep track of the weather, solar flares, and cloud cover to make the Northern Lights tours worthwhile and eventful for sightseers.

 What are the Northern Lights?